Preventive & General Dentistry Guide

 - Red, swollen, or tender gums

-- A change in how your teeth meet when you bite
+- Increased sensitivity or a change in your bite

-The Role of Oral Hygiene in Preventive Dentistry
+The Role of Oral Hygiene in Protecting Your Gum Health

-Poor daily oral hygiene is the single biggest risk factor for periodontal disease.
-Specifically, it lets plaque bacteria grow.
-As a result, this triggers an inflammatory response in your gums.
-On the other hand, a good oral health regime is the best defence.
+Inadequate daily oral hygiene is the single biggest risk factor for periodontal disease, because it lets plaque bacteria grow and trigger an inflammatory response in your gums.
+A good oral health regime is the best defence.
 That means brushing twice a day with fluoride toothpaste and cleaning between your teeth every day.
-Add regular professional support, and you build strong protection against gum disease and tooth decay.
-For more on daily habits, the Oral Health Foundation offers excellent patient guides.
+Add regular professional support, and you build strong protection for your gum health.
+For more on daily habits, the Oral Health Foundation offers helpful patient guides.

 Periodontal Treatment at Teeth Plus

 If gum disease has already taken hold, we offer a staged periodontal treatment plan.
-First, we do a deep clean below the gumline.
-Then we give you targeted home care advice and book a review.
-Some cases need surgery.
-However, most patients do well with careful non-surgical care and good oral hygiene habits at home.
+First, we carry out a deep clean below the gumline.
+Then we provide targeted home-care advice and book a review.
+Some cases need surgery, but many patients respond well to careful non-surgical care and good oral hygiene habits at home.

-Oral Cancer Examination: A Critical Part of Preventive and General Dentistry
+Oral Cancer Examination: A Key Part of Preventive and General Dentistry

 Every preventive and general dentistry visit at Teeth Plus includes an oral cancer examination.
-It is not an extra.
-Rather, it is a quiet, routine part of your appointment that takes only a few minutes.
-And it saves lives.
+It is not an added extra.
+It is a quiet, routine part of your appointment that takes only a few minutes, and early detection can make an important difference.

 What the Examination Involves